nydame/slacker-time/DIFF.md

 Your workspace app can use the new `apps.uninstall` method to uninstall itself from a single workspace, revoking all tokens associated with it.
 To revoke a workspace token without uninstalling the app, use `auth.revoke`.

-Although the example of using the short-lived refresh token is *not* included in this Blurprints example since this tutorial is written for internal integration, if you are distributing your app, use a short-lived OAuth Refresh token.
+Although the example of using the short-lived refresh token is *not* included in this Blueprints example since this tutorial is written for internal integrations, if you are distributing your app, use a short-lived OAuth Refresh token.
 Implementing token rotation is required for all apps that are distributed, whether submitted for the App Directory or not.

 To lean more, read [Token rotation for workspace apps](https://api.slack.com/docs/rotating-and-refreshing-credentials).